rstudio/plumber/_includes/intro.md

  [7]
 {% endhighlight %}

-If you're still interested, check out our [live, more thorough example](/docs/endpoints/)
+If you're still interested, check out our [more thorough documentation](/docs/endpoints/).

 ## Installation